xuuajii/reaqtive/README.md

 ## How to use Reaqtive with create react app

 To use Reaqtive with create-react-app you have to configure a proxy for the webpack development server in order to avoid CORS issues.
-To do that you have to install http-proxy-middleware, create a file called setupProxy.js in the src folder of your app and paste the following lines of code in it.
+To do that you have to ```npm install http-proxy-middleware```, create a file called setupProxy.js in the src folder of your app and paste the following lines of code in it.
 For further info follow this [link](https://create-react-app.dev/docs/proxying-api-requests-in-development).
 This is needed whether you want to connect to Qlik Sense Desktop or a remote Qlik Server.